 Scientific Computing and Visualization

 The SCV staff can enhance your experience with these facilities.
-The staff can assist with selecting which of our systems and software best meet your needs; learning how to use computational and/or graphics algorithms, tools and packages; developing parallel algorithms and programs; developing custom computer graphics tools; creating virtual environments for scientific research and fine arts; and tuning your application for best performance on our systems.
+The staff can assist with selecting which software best meet your needs; learning how to use computational and/or graphics algorithms, tools and packages; developing parallel algorithms and programs; tuning your application for best performance; developing custom computer graphics tools; and creating virtual environments for scientific research and fine arts.

-Use of both SCV’s Scientific Computing Facilities (SCF) and our consulting, training, and educational services is offered free of charge to all members of the Boston University community and their collaborators.
+Use of SCV’s Scientific Computing Facilities (SCF), consulting, and training services are offered free of charge to all members of the Boston University community and their collaborators.
 There is, in some cases, a charge for industrial partners.